 The department operates a system of open access to the art studios, enabling students to use our facilities and materials outside of lesson time.
 At every stage they receive support and guidance appropriate to their ability and levels of confidence.

 Key stage 3 students are welcome to join Art Club which runs after school once a week, to support experimentation and personal artistic development.
 Exam groups are also encouraged to make regular use of the facilities.
-In addition, we are extremely fortunate to have a professional Ceramicist working at KNGS who delivers a Ceramics Club.

 The Art and Photography department organises regular educational visits for students to experience artworks first hand.
 These opportunities are vital; they enrich learning in our subject, and can often be the springboard to understanding and inspiration for our students.